Home ยป Recipes ยป Course ยป Weeknight Dinner

 Instructions

-5. Cook for about 3-5 minutes per side, until fish flakes easily.
+4. Grill for about 3-5 minutes per side, skin side down first, until fish flakes easily.
 Thinner pieces will only take 3 minutes.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!